wtripp/email-sender/README.md

 ```

 ### Sample curl Client
-If you have `curl` installed, you can send emails by running a `curl` command like the following.
-Customize the fields below to suit your application.
+If you have `curl` installed, you can send emails by running a `curl` command similar to the following.
+Customize the parameters for your application.
 ```
 curl -X POST -H "Content-Type: application/json" -d '{
 "mail_server": "smtp.gmail.com",